p2k/ecoinpool/README.md

 been written yet).

-In case you wonder where to configure the aspects of a pool server, this is done completely throuch CouchDB and/or the web frontend of ecoinpool.
+In case you wonder where to configure the aspects of a pool server, this is done completely through CouchDB and/or the web frontend of ecoinpool.
 We'll get to this right now.

 Start up ecoinpool with `./test_launch.sh` - if everything's alright you should